 The area opposite the bed finishes off the full-wall slideout.
 Here, a pair of full-height wardrobe closets contain clothes poles as well as adjustable, removable shelving; this allows each user to configure the space to individual needs.
 Between the cabinets is a dresser with a countertop.
-Directly above it is a 32-inch LED HDTV, along with room for bedroom entertainment components such as a second Sony Blu-ray player and space to add a second satellite TV receiver.
+And, directly above it is a 32-inch LED HDTV, along with room for bedroom entertainment components such as a second Sony Blu-ray player and space to add a second satellite TV receiver.

 The Aria’s basement storage is finished with easy-to-clean, glossy-white fiberglass panels and flooring.
 Add the LED basement lighting and the result is a bright area where locating items is easy.
 A large cargo slide tray in one of the pass-through storage bays is accessible from either side of the vehicle.

 A bank of four 6-volt deep-cycle batteries supply 12-volt power.
-They are charged via the Magnum 2,000-watt sine wave inverter-charger, which will also utilize battery power to operate the entertainment system and various 120-volt receptacles in the motorhome.
+So, they are charged via the Magnum 2,000-watt sine wave inverter-charger, which will also utilize battery power to operate the entertainment system and various 120-volt receptacles in the motorhome.
 A 100-watt solar panel array connects to a digital charge controller for additional battery charging capability.

 The on-board propane tank holds 104 pounds, which fuels the 10-gallon gas-electric water heater and the 35,000-Btu furnace.
 A 91-gallon fresh-water tank, a 51-gallon gray water tank, and a 51-gallon black-water tank handle plumbing needs.
 Two 15,000-Btu ceiling-ducted air conditioners have heat pumps that help warm the interior in cool weather.

-The Aria was easy to drive.
+Lastly, the Aria was easy to drive.
 It was nimble and maneuvered well through twisty country roads; it also performed well on the freeway.
 The ride was comfortable, quiet, and smooth.
 The 360-horsepower Cummins engine had plenty of power to move the coach down the road.

-The driver’s-side diesel fuel fill is higher than usual, which eliminates splashing when the high-speed truck pump clicks off.
+Then, the driver’s-side diesel fuel fill is higher than usual, which eliminates splashing when the high-speed truck pump clicks off.

 The dash radio’s dual-mirror function eliminates the need for a dedicated GPS system, whose maps can become outdated over time.
-I was able to pull up the Google Maps app on my smartphone and display it on the larger touch screen while I was driving.
+Instead, I was able to pull up the Google Maps app on my smartphone and display it on the larger touch screen while I was driving.

 The coach was easy to move around in while parked, or when passengers needed to access the bathroom during travel.
 The refrigerator can be opened even with the slideouts retracted — a nice bonus for rest area lunch stops.
 And when the slides are extended, more than enough room exists to comfortably enjoy the interior.